Critical Care (Online Learning) MSc, PgCert, PgDip

 Programme website: Critical Care (Online Learning)

+This innovative online MSc in Critical Care programme is offered in partnership between the Royal College of Physicians of Edinburgh and The University of Edinburgh.
 We have designed the MSc Critical Care (online) programme for health care professionals who encounter critically ill adults in their daily practice.
 These professionals include:

 - doctors in training

 - allied health professionals (for example, physiotherapists, paramedics and dietitians)

 Prospective students will often be working full time in professional roles and need a flexible approach to study.
 The programme is therefore designed as a part-time, fully online, MSc programme.

 You have the option of graduating after one, two, or three years with a postgraduate certificate, postgraduate diploma, or MSc respectively.

 You will study core clinical subjects in year one and two of the programme, covering, but not limited to: